gameblabla/opossum_ereadergba/README.md

 Compatibility and emulators
 ============================
-Opposum Massage Simulator works on American as well as the original Japanese e-Reader and the e-Reader Plus.
+Opposum Massage Simulator works on the US e-Reader as well as the original Japanese e-Reader and the e-Reader Plus.

 For emulation, you'll need mGBA (https://mgba.io/) and an additional GBA bios as well otherwise scanning the dotcodes and playing the game will not work.